nicolascope1999/Metaheuristics-In-The-Financial-Sector/README.md

 2. **Feature Engineering**: Creating and refining additional features to better capture patterns in financial time series data.

 ## How to Use
-To get started, open the `Chosen_Features.ipynb` notebook and run it step by step.
-The notebook demonstrates the process of applying the Genetic Algorithm to improve the performance of baseline models such as Random Forest, XGBoost, and Artificial Neural Networks (ANN).
+To get started, clone this repository into your workspace and open the `Chosen_Features.ipynb` notebook and run it step by step.

 ## Group Members
 - Cristina Abrahamse